Aims and scope

 In addition to research papers, AIEDAM is also

-techniques to important engineering problems (termed "Practicum
+AI techniques to important engineering problems, with enough details

 Note that for papers concerning powerful, general-purpose techniques